 Focus on the user and the competition

 A user-focused approach to design research is different from a self-focused design.
-A self-focused approach often relies on assumptions and projecting your own behavioural model, taste, and preferences onto users to creating a working product.
+A self-focused approach often relies on assumptions and projecting your own behavioral model, taste, and preferences onto users to creating a working product.
 Instead, the user-focused approach helps develop a product through objective results based on how users would actually use and interact with it.

 “If you want to have massive success with your websites and create experiences that resonate with your customers you have to figure out how to understand and solve the how much, the what and the what else.”